NinoNonikashvili/OtoBC-fall2022-hw3-order-summary-comp/readme.md

 ## Overview
-- this simple project displays a card of order summary component.
+- this project displays a card of order summary component.

 ### Screenshot